nekronk/GDtodo/readme.txt

-Todo application for test GDScript
+Todo application for test GDScript.

+Attention!
+Only english use.